NeLy-EPFL/flygym/doc/source/tutorials/vision.rst

 We will preprocess the visual feature by computing the x-y position of the object on the retina along with its size relative to the whole retinal image.
-We do this by applying binary thresholding the the image and calculating its size and center of mass.
+We do this by applying binary thresholding to the image and calculating its size and center of mass.
 This is a good example to once again showcase the benefit of encapsulating preprogrammed logic into the Markov Decision Process (implemented as a Gym environment).
 If